Have you always wondered if making iced coffee using a Nespresso machine is possible? Then you are in the right place!

 The nutritional information is based on the use of whole milk.
 If you're going to use a different dairy, the number of calories may change.

 This recipe calls for half a cup of milk or 120 ml.
-Because milk plays a vital role in making a delicious iced coffee, I want to briefly touch on which milk or milk alternative I recommend using.
+Because milk is vital in making a delicious iced coffee, I want to briefly touch on which milk or milk alternative I recommend.

 For this recipe, I’ve used soy milk.
 This milk alternative is amazing to use as it froths super easy and tastes delicious at the same time.